-- For students self-isolating as a result of a presumed COVID-19 infection, a reminder to see a healthcare provider and get tested for COVID-19 should be sent. - For students self-quarantining as a result of being a close contact to a confirmed case, a reminder to get a PCR Covid-19 test on Day 5, and a reminder to return on Day 8 with a negative result, should both be sent.
+- For students self-isolating as a result of a presumed COVID-19 infection, a reminder to see a healthcare provider and get tested for COVID-19 should be sent. - For students self-quarantining, a reminder to get a COVID-19 test on Day 5, and a reminder to return on Day 6 and provide the test result to the school nurse as soon as it is available.